I love these AIP Plantain tortillas. They’re egg-free and flourless. Easy to make and they bake up easily!

 I’ve been using it a lot lately, so many different uses for it, during its different stages- from green to brown.
-Plantain is another Cuban food staple that I grew up eating that has made it in to the paleo scene.
+Plantain is another Cuban food staple that I grew up eating that has made it into the paleo scene.
 I love all the creatives ways it has been making its way on to people’s plate.
 Tortillas being one of them!
 These AIP plantain tortillas use citrus, water and baking soda to hold together and they bake up easily in the oven.

 I love a good crunchy, scoop-able food.
 Here is my take on the paleo, AIP plantain tortilla.